Fiber Ring Network or Lateral: Which is Better for a Class A Office Building?

 The Basics of Fiber Ring vs. Fiber Lateral

 Before we get into the benefits and drawbacks of both types of networks, let’s first define each of these options and how it works.
 First, we’ll discuss fiber ring.
 A fiber ring implies that the building has diverse fiber paths and that each fiber path goes to separate network nodes.
 So, your building is on a network that is connected with two other nodes.
 The connected nodes end up creating a single, unbroken path or - you guessed it - a ring.
-This mitigates the risk of a single cut fiber from taking down service to the building.
+This mitigates the risk of a single-cut fiber from taking down service to the building.

-Conversely, a lateral is when a single fiber (or pair of fiber or multiple fibers in a single conduit) are pulled into a building.
+Conversely, a lateral is when a single fiber (or pair of fiber or multiple fibers in a single conduit) is pulled into a building.
 The result is you have fiber in the building... but if that lateral is cut, the building is now down until the fiber cut is repaired.

 Atlantech has been delivering fiber to business and government for over 25 years, and in that time, we’ve gained a strong understanding of the benefits and drawbacks of each topology type.
 Let’s look at the key tenets of network topology and see how each fiber entry stacks up.